Seahawks Gdynia

-The Seahawks Gdynia are an American football team based in Gdynia, Poland.
-They play in the Liga Futbolu Amerykańskiego.
+The Seahawks Gdynia were an American football team based in Gdynia, Poland.
+They played in the Liga Futbolu Amerykańskiego.

 History

 The team was founded in October 2005 as the Pomorze Seahawks.
-In 2006 the Seahawks was one of four founders of the Polish American Football League and in the first season made their first appearance in the national championship game, the Polish Bowl, in 2006, but lost the game to the Warsaw Eagles.
-In 2008 they lost the Polish Bowl again to the Eagles.
-In 2009 the team makes his first appearance at the EFAF Challenge Cup.
+In 2006, the Seahawks were one of four founders of the Polish American Football League and, in the first season, made their first appearance in the national championship game, the Polish Bowl, but lost to the Warsaw Eagles.
+In 2008, they lost the Polish Bowl to the Eagles again.
+In 2009, the team made its first appearance in the EFAF Challenge Cup.

-First two seasons Seahawks played home games in Sopot, next three played in Gdańsk at the GOKF stadium.
-Since 2011 PLFA season Sehawks moved to Gdynia, changed name to the Seahawks Gdynia and played at the National Rugby Stadium.
+In the first two seasons, the Seahawks played home games in Sopot, and in the next three, they played in Gdańsk at the GOKF stadium.
+Since the 2011 PLFA season, the Seahawks moved to Gdynia, changed their name to Seahawks Gdynia and played at the National Rugby Stadium.

 After the 2017 season, the Seahawks left the Polish American Football League and joined the new Liga Futbolu Amerykańskiego.
+The Seahawks would end up folding in 2020 due to economic issues and tensions between the players and the administration, with many outright abandoning the team.